List Names & Photos of Prime Ministers of India from 1947 to till date

 Must Read this List of MOST POWERFUL PEOPLE of the world.
 Our current Prime Minister is Narendra Modi amongst the top powerful people on the planet earth.

 To be the Prime Minister of a country like India is such a big responsibility and honor.
 India got its independence in the year 1947 and the constitution was formed two years after independence and was enforced on 26th January 1950 and after this it led to start of the beginning of the race for becoming the one of the most Powerful Person in the World.
-Get the List of Presidents of India from 1950 to Till Date
+Get the List of Presidents of India

 Though India is the largest democracy and here Elections are the basis for choosing the representative of owns constituency and then the leader by the majority representatives in the “Lok Sabha” which is the lower House of Indian Parliament.
 Here are the leaders, representatives, super humans who led the vast country India from 1947 to till date.
 These leaders had/have such a dynamic personality that moved the whole world with their decisions.